Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 - Explore it by running the CST creation example in the [**online playground**](https://chevrotain.io/playground/?example=JSON%20grammar%20and%20automatic%20CST%20output).

-- Note that the following examples are not runnable nor contain the full information.
+- Note that the following examples are neither runnable nor contain the full information.
   These are just snippets to explain the core concepts.

 ```TypeScript